BGI-Qingdao/TGS-GapCloser/README.md

           --g_check                        gapsize diff check , none by default.
 ```

-> Notice : only fasta format TGS reads is supperted and fastq format will lead to program carshing !
+**WARNING : only fasta format TGS reads is supperted and fastq format will lead to program carshing !**

 ## Examples